How can I figure out marijuana dosages when cooking?

 Should you discover a given batch of any recipe is stronger than you want it to be, don't discard it!
 The remedy is simple, consume a smaller portion next time in order to adjust the dosage downward.

-For more information, check out What To Do When You Eat Too Much Marijuana.
+For more information and practical actionable tips, check out What To Do When You Eat Too Much Marijuana.

 Never again will you make marijuana edibles that are too strong or not strong enough.
 No lab testing required!
-My easy marijuana dosage calculator does the work for you and a gives you a milligrams of THC (or CBD) per serving for all your favorite recipes when using infusions like marijuana butter or marijuana oil.
+My free online dosing class will teach you how to determine the dosage in your homemade edibles. does the work for you and a gives you a milligrams of THC (or CBD) per serving for all your favorite recipes when using infusions like marijuana butter or marijuana oil.

 After taking my free Marijuana Edibles Dosing class there will be no need to fear the edibles you are eating are too strong…or too weak.
 You will know in advance how what dose each serving contains.